StefanMPopp/StefanMPopp.github.io/_projects/1_project.md

 Main PhD work: Ant search strategies for targets of unkown locations.

-I let whole colonies of ants search freely in a custom-built large arena which I recorded with 4 cameras to track the ants' movements with [TRex](trex.run).
+I let whole colonies of ants search freely in a custom-built large arena which I recorded with 4 cameras to track the ants' movements with [TRex](https:\\www.trex.run).
 Since I was interested in their search behavior for novel targets, I never added any resources in the arena.

-    ---
-    layout: page
-    title: project
-    description: The arena
-    img: /assets/img/12.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">